Maya calendar: Year Bearer

 Thus, the Year Bearers are the four Tzolkʼin day names that appear in this sequence: Ik', Manik', Eb', and Kab'an.

-"Year Bearer" literally translates a Mayan concept.
+"Year Bearer" literally translates a Maya concept.
 Its importance resides in two facts.
 For one, the four years headed by the Year Bearers are named after them and share their characteristics; therefore, they also have their own prognostications and patron deities.
 Moreover, since the Year Bearers are geographically identified with boundary markers or mountains, they help define the local community.

 The classic system of Year Bearers described above is found at Tikal and in the Dresden Codex.
 During the Late Classic period a different set of Year Bearers was in use in Campeche.
 In this system, the Year Bearers were the Tzolkʼin that coincided with 1 Pop.
 These were Akʼbʼal, Lamat, Bʼen and Edznab.
 During the Post-Classic period in Yucatán a third system was in use.
 In this system the Year Bearers were the days that coincided with 2 Pop: Kʼan, Muluc, Ix and Kawak.
 This system is found in the Chronicle of Oxkutzcab.
 In addition, just before the Spanish conquest in Mayapan the Maya began to number the days of the Haabʼ from 1 to 20.
 In this system the Year Bearers are the same as in the 1 Pop – Campeche system.
 The Classic Year Bearer system is still in use in the Guatemalan highlands and in Veracruz, Oaxaca and Chiapas, Mexico.